Rabbi01521/hero-rider-server/README.md

 - i used Environment variable in Client side.
 - .env file to hide db user and password and also use .gitignore file
 - For our testing purpose please add one admin with the email address: admin@admin.com with password: abcd1234
+- upload image by base64 and i show that images at the admin panel...

 ### Technology :